eclipse-che/che-machine-exec/README.md

 $ mvn clean install -DskipTests
 ```

-# Test che-machine-exec with help che-theia-terminal-extension
+# Test che-machine-exec with help eclipse-che-theia-terminal
 Eclipse CHE workspace created from Theia stack contains included che-theia-terminal-extension.
 With help this extension You can test che-machine-exec.

-Create new terminal with help main menu of the Theia: `File` => `New multy-machine terminal`.
+Create new terminal with help main menu of the Theia: `Terminal` => `Open Terminal in specific container`.
 After that IDE will propose You select machine to creation terminal.
 Select one of the machines by click.
 After that Theia should create new terminal on the bottom panel.
+Or You could use command palette: `Ctrl + Shift + P` and type `terminal`.
+Than You could select with help keys `Arrow Up` or `Arrow Down` command for terminal creation and launch it by click on `Enter`.

 # Test che-machine-exec with help che-theia-task-plugin

 Eclipse CHE workspace created from Theia stack contains included che-theia-task-plugin.
 With help this plugin You can test che-machine-exec.
-Create new Theia task for your project: un the project root create folder `.theia`.
+Create new Theia task for your project: in the project root create folder `.theia`.
 Create `tasks.json` file in the folder `.theia` with such content:

 ```bash
 {